Bounce Back Stronger: 13 Expert Tips for Fast, Effective Post Marathon Recovery

 #9: Consider a Nap

-Particularly if you woke up early for the race or slept poorly, taking a 90-minute nap a few hours after you’ve crossed the line can help encourage recovery.
+If you woke up early for the race or slept poorly, consider taking a 90-minute nap a few hours after crossing the line to help encourage recovery.

-Getting adequate sleep in the nights following the race is equally important.
+Getting adequate sleep on the nights following the race is equally important.

 Post Marathon Recovery